 The Biosecurity Act requires the preparation of, and annual reporting on, an operational plan in accordance with Section 100B.
 These are internal Environment Canterbury documents, which provide technical information for the implementation of programmes, including monitoring and surveillance projects, which support the outcomes of CRPMP.
-2018-19 is the first year of a 20-year plan.
-Results of this year's work programme indicate the programme being implemented will achieve CRPMP objectives.
+2019-20 is the first year of a 20-year plan.
+Overall, the results of this year's work programme indicate the programme being implemented will achieve CRPMP objectives.